Exponentially-tailed regularity and time asymptotic for the homogeneous Boltzmann equation: Propagation and generation of -exponential tail integrability for cut-off Boltzmann

 Indeed, bear in mind that $\partial_{t}g$ exist a.e. in $\mathbb{R}^{+}\times\mathbb{R}^{d}$ since $f$ is solution of the Boltzmann equation.
 Thus, we can integrate estimate \eqref{estimateinf3} in $[0,t]$ to obtain

 As a consequence, for any $0\leq t \leq T$ it holds

-Estimate \eqref{estimateinffinal} readily follows after computing the essential supremum in $v\in\mathbb{R}^{d}$ and, then, the supremum in $t\in[0,T]$ in estimate \eqref{estimateinf4}. \end{proof} It is well know that instantaneous creation of tails at the level of moments occur for the Boltzmann equation for hard potentials.
+Estimate \eqref{estimateinffinal} readily follows after computing the essential supremum in $v\in\mathbb{R}^{d}$ and, then, the supremum in $t\in[0,T]$ in estimate \eqref{estimateinf4}.
+So, setting $a<\min\{\at,a_o\}$ proves the result for $p = \infty$. \end{proof} It is well know that instantaneous generation of tails at the level of moments occurs for the Boltzmann equation for hard potentials.
 This is at odds with the Maxwell molecules model where only propagation of tails is possible.
 This was first noticed in \cite{WennbergMP}.
+More recently, $L^{1}$-exponential tail generation has been originally studied in \cite{ACGM}.

+In this manuscript, we follow the techniques and results from the recent work \cite{AGbams} by obtaining sharper $L^{1}_{\mu}$-polynomial and $L^{1}_{\text{exp}}$-exponential tail estimates induced by new ordinary differential inequalities needed for the Lebesgue Sobolev spaces, yielding smaller upper bounds for larger times.

-More recently, $L^{1}$-exponential tail creation has been studied in \cite{ACGM}.
-We show here that from $L^{1}$-exponential tail creation, it is possible to deduce $L^{p}$-exponential tail creation following the argument presented previously for propagation of exponential integrability.
-We should stress that integrability is not created only the tails are. \begin{theorem}[Creation of $L^{p}$-tails] Let $\gamma\in(0,2)$ be the potential exponent, $b\in L^{1}(\mathbb{S}^{d-1})$ be the angular kernel (with mass normalized to unity), and assume that for some $p\in(1,\infty)$
+We show here that from $L^{1}_{\text{exp}}$, it is possible to deduce $L^{p}_{\text{exp}}$-exponential tail generation following the argument presented previously for propagation of exponential integrability.
+We should stress that integrability is not created only the tails are. \begin{theorem}[Generation of $L^{p}$-tails] Let $\gamma\in(0,2)$ be the potential exponent, $b\in L^{1}(\mathbb{S}^{d-1})$ be the angular kernel (with mass normalized to unity), and assume that for some $p\in(1,\infty)$

 for some constant $C_{o}>0$.
 Then, there exist positive constants $a$ and $C$ depending on the initial mass, energy, $C_o$, $\gamma$ and $b$ such that

 for the solution $f(t,v)$ of the Boltzmann equation.
 This estimate is also true in the case $\gamma=2$ if a moment $2^{+}$ is assumed to be finite for $f_0$.\\\\